shanekim/Portfolio/README.md

 #### Web Scraper for Marketing Campaign

-Launching a new product always needs great marketing campaigns.
-First was a direct mail postcard marketing.
-In order to collect potential customers' geographical information such as address, phone number, etc, I built web scrapers that automatically type zipcode  hit search button, load a full page with infinite scroll, and create AWS RDS tables that are also stored in AWS DynamoDB.
+Launching a new product always needs right marketing campaigns.
+We chose to perform a direct mail postcard marketing, and in order to collect all of potential customers' geographical information such as address, phone number, etc, I built Python web scrapers that automatically type zipcode, hit the search button, load a full page with infinite scroll, and create dataframes that are stored in AWS RDS and DynamoDB.

 Refer to: dealer_scraper - Copy.py, dealer_dynamodb - Copy.py